chadhunter/veganhybridathlete.com/about/index.md

 endurance, and eating vegan (specifically, a whole-food plant-based diet) to fuel your performance.

-Two things suprised me throughout my journey: (1) how few concepts there are to achieve these goals and (2) how much misinformation and confusion is out there.
+Two things surprised me throughout my journey: (1) how few concepts there are to achieve these goals and (2) how much misinformation and confusion is out there.
 There are so many websites, influencers (sales reps), and magazines (looking at you *Men's Health*) that seem to purposely confuse you so that you never reach your goals and continue to rely on their